 Local Tibet Tours

-According to Chinese law, foreign travelers are required to apply for certain permits before visiting Tibet.
-So before you start your Tibet tour, you have to prepare the following documents:
+Chinese law states that foreign travelers shall apply for certain permits before they pay a visit to Tibet.
+So if you decide to launch your Tibet tour, you have to prepare the following documents in advance:

 |Tibet Entry Permit:||